Jsec8/Traffic_Analyzer/README.md

     ```

 2. Enter the network interface you want to capture traffic from.
-3. Optionally, set filters for source IP, destination IP, or port.
+3. Optionally, set filters for IP, or port.
 4. Click "Start Capture" to begin capturing packets.
 5. View the captured packets in the table and double-click to see detailed information.
 6. Click "Stop Capture" when you are finished, and choose to save the capture to a file if desired.